-These Touch Display members of the Display Station family feature a fully self contained Pentium® computer with a built-in 640 x 480 resolution pixel flat screen display and analog resistive touch screen.
-The 10.4" active matrix, thin film transistor (TFT) color displays provide a large viewing area with crisp color and contrast in VGA resolution.

-The system is housed in an industrial enclosure and weighs only 15.4kg (34 lbs).
+The Touch Display members of the Display Station family feature a fully self contained Pentium® computer with a built-in 640 x 480 resolution or 1024 x 768 resolution pixel flat screen display and resistive touch screen, housed in an industrial enclosure, weighing only 15.4kg (34 lbs).
 The 3.5 inch disk drive adds 1kg (2.2lbs) to the weight.

+The complete unit is housed within a compact, rugged metal enclosure.
 The unit is supplied completely assembled and requires only mounting and connecting.
 Only one panel cut-out is required to mount the unit.
 The use of special clips that secure the unit to the panel eliminates the need for mounting holes.